hjcasayas/weather-app-tp/README.md

-This is a weather app project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+# Weather App

-This app is deployed in vercel: https://weather-app-tp.vercel.app/.
+This is a weather app using [OpenWeather API](https://openweathermap.org/) for its data.

 ## Running Locally